OpenVnmrJ/Documentation/Contributing.md

 OVJ uses Appdirs; modular code that resides in "Application Directories" and can be optionally loaded at run-time to reconfigure the UI, pulse sequences, macros, etc. If a new feature can be implemented via a Appdir without changes to the Core OVJ code, this is greatly preferable.

-If you have minor features to add or changes to existing macros, templates, or pulse sequences, please put this work in the "develop" Appdir ("/common/develop").
+If you have minor features to add or changes to existing macros, templates, or pulse sequences, please put this work in the "develop" Appdir ("openvnmrj-develop").
 When a new release of OVJ is made, the "develop" Appdir will be merged into a release Appdir.

 If you have a significantly new feature or a very large number of files and changes, you should make your own new, separate Appdir (with its own name) in the Development branch of the OVJ code.